npondel/website/content/post/2021-02-14-my-chili-recipe.md

 - Add beef and stir until beef is throughly cooked
 - Add spices (salt, chili powder, cumin, paprika) and cook for 5mins
 ### Add liquids
-- Add tomato paste, diced tomates, and toss in the serrano peppers
+- Add tomato paste, diced tomatoes, and toss in the serrano peppers
 - Add 1 cup water and bottle of lager beer
 - Cook on low (just barely bubbling) for 30 mins
 ### Keep simmering